 However, this will also be another day when you’re asked to create a complete app from scratch.
 Yes, I know you’ve already made a complete app of your own just a few days ago, but bear with me – this repetition matters!

-There’s a somewhat mythical story floating around about a teacher who went into a pottery class and did an experiment.
+There’s a famous story about a teacher who went into a pottery class and did an experiment.
 Half the class were asked to produce one pot, and they had all day to make it the best they could.
 The other half were asked to produce as many pots as they could.

 At the end of the day, the teacher put all the pots together and asked the students to choose which pots were the best.
 And – perhaps surprisingly – the best pots were from the group who went for quantity over quality.